What is the 540-day work permit auto-extension?

 How long can I work after the original expiration date on my work permit card?

-If USCIS receives your work permit renewal application on or before the expiration date, your current work permit is automatically extended for 540 days past the expiration date, or until you get your new work permit, whichever happens first.
+If you received the 540-day auto-extension, your current work permit is automatically extended for 540 days past the expiration date, or until you get your new work permit, whichever happens first.

-For example, if your work permit has a written expiration date of July 1, 2024, USCIS must receive an application to renew your work permit on or before July 1, 2024.
+For example, imagine your work permit had a written expiration date of July 1, 2025, and USCIS received the application to renew your work permit on or before July 1, 2025.

 How can I show my boss that my work permit has been extended for 540 days?